cosmos-open/cosmos-filetype-sniffer/README.md

 ## Thanks

-People or projects that have made a great contribbution to this project:
+People or projects that have made a great contribution to this project:

 - _null_
 - _The next one must be you_